dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

 What I thought would work was a command where you pass in the feed directory and the absolute path (or URL) to a package, and voilà, it works!
 Unfortunately, to use `nipkg feed-add-absolute-package`, the package needs to already be in *another* feed.
 It’s like a chicken and egg situation. 🐣🥚

-Remember trying that couple years ago but this time was really determined to make it work.
-All I say won't make sense without a context.
-Let's start with NIPKG feed.
+I gave it a shot a couple of years ago, but this time, I was truly determined to make it work!
+Without context, none of this will make much sense—so let’s kick things off with the NIPKG feed!

 ## Nipkg feed structure
 NIPKG feed, regardless of where it is hosted, is composed of three files: Packages, Packages.gz and Packages.stamps.